diogro/damelo.net/content/project/selectiveSurfaces/index.md

 ---

-This a teaching and simulation tool that allows the simulation and visualization of the multivariate response to selection ([Lande, 1979](https://www.jstor.org/stable/2407630)) in random multi-peak selection surfaces.
+This a teaching and simulation tool that allows the simulation and visualization of the multivariate response to selection trajectories ([Lande, 1979](https://www.jstor.org/stable/2407630)) in random multi-peak selection surfaces.